Ultimate Packing List to Hike the Camino De Santiago

 I think that’s it.
 Maybe?

 Oh, you’re going to want to train for this.
-Walk up hills.
-Walk far.
+Start slow, and gradually scale.
+Go on walks.
+Slowly walk further.
+Walk up some hills.
+Walk farther.
 Build up to walking 20km whilst wearing your pack.
 Your future self will honor and thank you greatly.
+I cannot overemphasize this enough.

 And DO NOT forget these.